-Bring a Million to Humboldt County 2013: Partnerships Improve Access
+Bring a Million to Humboldt County: Five Years and Growing

-Four years ago Food for People launched the “Bring a Million to Humboldt County” campaign to educate the community about the benefits of what was then known as the Food Stamp Program and to help eligible households apply for benefits.
-Since then, the name of the program in California changed to CalFresh, to emphasize that the program promotes healthy living, supports California agriculture, is a nutrition program, and no longer uses “stamps”.
-Currently more than 15,000 Humboldt County residents participate in CalFresh, which is a little less than two-thirds of the total eligible, and they spend more than $2.4 million CalFresh dollars monthly in the local economy.
-According to California Food Policy Advocates, Humboldt County misses out on an additional $1.16 million each month available to households not currently enrolled.
-The Bring a Million to Humboldt County campaign hopes to bring those funds to the local community, to help additional low-income households afford to purchase nutritious food.
+Food for People’s “Bring a Million to Humboldt County” campaign educates the community about the benefits of CalFresh and helps eligible households apply for benefits.
+CalFresh is a USDA nutrition assistance program that helps low-income households purchase the foods they need for good health.
+In October 2010 California’s name for the Food Stamp Program changed to CalFresh, to emphasize that the program promotes healthy living, supports California agriculture, is a nutrition program, and no longer uses “stamps”.
+Currently more than 18,000 Humboldt County residents participate in CalFresh, which is a little less than two-thirds of the total eligible, and they spend more than $2.5 million CalFresh dollars monthly in the local economy.
+According to California Food Policy Advocates, Humboldt County misses out on an additional $1.05 million each month available to households not currently enrolled.
 In addition, CalFresh dollars ripple throughout the local economy at a rate of $1.79 for every CalFresh dollar spent, improving business for local stores, farms, workers and beyond.
-Based on this rate of economic impact, the $14 million in CalFresh that Humboldt County leaves on the table for the year translates to a loss of $25 million in local economic impact due to low enrollment.
+Based on this rate of economic impact, the $12.6 million in CalFresh that Humboldt County leaves on the table for the year translates to a loss of $22.6 million in local economic impact due to low enrollment.

-Since launching the Bring a Million campaign in 2009, nationwide participation in SNAP (Supplemental Nutrition Assistance Program- the new federal name for Food Stamps) increased from 36 million to the current 47 million people.
-Humboldt County experienced a 36% increase, jumping from 11,000 participants (about half of which were children) spending $1.75 million at local stores and farmers’ markets each month to the current 15,000 local residents spending more than $2.4 million monthly.
-We’ve nearly reached our goal of bringing that extra million CalFresh dollars to Humboldt County, however with the economic downturn, an increasing number of people have become eligible.
+Since launching the Bring a Million campaign in 2009, nationwide participation in SNAP (Supplemental Nutrition Assistance Program- the name for CalFresh at the federal level) increased from 36 million to 46 million people.
+Humboldt County experienced a 64% increase, jumping from 11,000 participants (about half of which were children) spending $1.75 million at local stores and farmers’ markets each month to the current 18,000 local residents spending more than $2.5 million monthly.

 Why Increase CalFresh Participation?

-- CalFresh Supports the Local Economy.
-In Humboldt County, approximately 15,000 residents use their EBT debit cards to spend $2.4 million CalFresh dollars monthly at local grocery stores and farmers’ markets.
-Seven Humboldt County farmers’ markets accept CalFresh.
-Enrolling the rest of Humboldt County’s eligible residents could bring an additional $1.16 million to the local economy each month, which would ripple throughout the county with an economic impact of $2.19 million monthly.
+- CalFresh supports the local economy.
+In Humboldt County, approximately 18,000 residents use their EBT debit cards to spend $2.5 million CalFresh dollars monthly at local grocery stores and farmers’ markets, which helps support local businesses and jobs.
+Enrolling the rest of the county’s eligible residents could bring an additional $1.05 million to the local economy each month, which would have an economic impact of $1.88 million monthly.

-- Grow Your Garden with EBT.
+- Grow a garden with CalFresh.
 CalFresh can be used to purchase seeds and plants that produce food.
 Utilizing CalFresh to start a garden is an economical way to get one’s hands on the health benefits of fresh, local produce throughout the season.
-These are available at farmers’ markets and many local grocery stores.
+Seeds and food-producing plant starts are readily available at farmers’ markets and many local grocery stores.

 Key CalFresh & Hunger Statistics